oracle-livelabs/security/accessgovernance-oci-iam/mark-identities/mark-identities.md

 ## Task 1: Sign in to Oracle Access Governance Console

-1. From your browser, go to the Oracle Access Governance Console using URL mentioned in *Lab 2: Task 1:Step 4*
+1. From your browser, navigate to the Oracle Access Governance Console using the URL specified in *Lab 2: Task 1:Step 4*

 2. Enter **Oracle Access Governance Administrator** username and password (Pamela Green)